7248510/Application-Security/Relevant.md

 ### Things learned:
 * Scan all the ports
 * The most obvious route might not work
-* smb uploads are possible
+* smb can be used to upload files